Labels

 });

-Create an empty set of Labels with the given names.
+Create an empty set of Labels with the given dimension names.

-Create labels with the given names and values. values must be an array with count x names.size() elements.
+Create labels with the given dimensions and values. values must be an array with count x dimensions.size() elements.

 inline Labels(const Labels &other)